Klvxn/Evnts/README.md

 # Evnts
-A social app where users can post events on their feed and also keep track of public/private events built  with Django.
+A social app where users can post public/private events on their feed and also keep track of other user's events.

 <h2> Setup </h2>